This is a comprehensive guide based on The Drive Where Windows is Installed is Locked with complete information.

 Set the Correct Partitions

-If the bootrec couldn’t solve the error, you need to change the Partition of the drive where your windows is installed.
+If the bootrec couldn’t solve the error, you need to change the Partition of the drive where your windows are installed.
 The steps are:

-1. Insert the PenDrive or CD/DVD and boot your computer using power button.
+1. Insert the PenDrive or CD/DVD and boot your computer using the power button.

 2. Open the command prompt and enter the following command line.